rixiobarrios/js-debugging-errors/README.md

 - Incorrect usage of a method.

 JavaScript will throw an error with a message explaining (as best it can) what the cause is.
-Interpreting these messages is a learned skill, one you have the opportunity to practice with this lab!
+Interpreting these messages is a _learned skill_, one you will have the opportunity to practice in this lab!

 ## Prerequisites

 - JavaScript data types and control flow
 - Working with JavaScript objects and arrays
 - JavaScript functions and methods
-- Array methods and callbacks
+- Array methods

 ## Instructions

 1. Download this repository to your computer.
 1. Change into the new directory.
 1. Work through the prompts in [`lib/errors.md`](lib/errors.md).
+1. We've provided an html file inside of `lib/` that you can use to test out the code.
+Cut and paste each code snippet to the html file and review the results in the browser.
+1. Provide your answers to the questions below in the `errors.md` file.

+> Remember that we will not be turning in labs to be graded, so there is no need to fork and clone this directory.

 ## Requirements